Hari Menon is the co-founder and CEO of BigBasket, India’s largest online grocery shopping portal, and mobile app.

 BigBasket is Hari’s second time in the e-commerce space.
-His first internet venture, Fabmart, with BigBasket co-founders VS Sudhakar, Vipul Parekh, Abhinay Choudhari and V.S.
-Ramesh was a site that sold cassettes, books, jewellery toys and games, in the early aughts.
+His first internet venture, Fabmart, with BigBasket co-founders VS Sudhakar, Vipul Parekh, Abhinay Choudhari, and V.S.
+Ramesh was a site that sold cassettes, books, jewelry toys, and games, in the early aughts.

-With a wealth of experience between them, well-learnt lessons for the dotcom bust and a technology-first focus, Hari and his partners got their timing and approach right and launched BigBasket for smartphone-savvy urban Indians in 2011.
+With a wealth of experience between them, well-learned lessons from the dot-com bust, and a technology-first focus, Hari and his partners got their timing and approach right and launched BigBasket for smartphone-savvy urban Indians in 2011.

 Today, the company’s enterprise value is pegged at over Rs.
 13,500 crore.

 Hari shares his story with Accel partner Anand Daniel on how he disrupted the grocery segment in India on the #INSIGHTSPodcast2019 series.

 “You can raise capital, but if you don’t have the ecosystem to support you, the business essentially doesnt thrive.”